-When your mind is focused on a positive outcome, rather than on fears or unclear future, your brain starts planning for the desired result.
+When your mind is focused on a positive outcome, rather than on fears or an unclear future, your brain starts planning for the desired result.
 Actively envision your dreams, and that will bring you closer to achieving your goals.

-Instead of worrying constantly about the uncertain and distant future, you will be able to fully engage to go out and get what you need.
+Instead of constantly worrying about the uncertain and distant future, you will be able to fully engage to go out and get what you need.